-Rural Service Delivery Issues.-The Committee is aware that in 2017, the IRS delivered an increased level of service and rate of response on national toll-free lines, and a decrease in wait time and highlights the importance that the IRS continue to offer personal and local taxpayer assistance.
-Given the significant wait times and deteriorating rate of response for assistance provided through the national toll-free line, it is imperative that the IRS offer personal and local taxpayer assistance.
-The Committee notes with concern that both the overall number of TACs declined and the number of TACs currently staffed with only one employee continues to increase, often resulting in effective closures of the sites.
+Rural Service Delivery Issues.-The IRS has been plagued by significant wait times and deteriorating rate of response for assistance provided through the national toll-free line.
+Given the significant changes made to the tax code by the Tax Cuts and Jobs Act, it is more imperative than ever that the IRS offer personal and local assistance to Americans taxpayers.
+The Committee notes with concern that both the overall number of TACs continues to decline and the number of TACs currently staffed with only one employee continues to increase, often resulting in the effective closures of the sites.
 While the IRS has created virtual customer service sites in some locations, the technical and financial requirements of these sites have not been made widely available.

-The Committee is concerned that the actions taken by the IRS and the proposed "Future State" of service leave rural taxpayers reliant on paid preparers or unable to obtain timely and accurate assistance with pre- and post-filing questions.
+The Committee is concerned that the actions taken by the IRS and the proposed "Future State" of service leave rural taxpayers reliant on paid preparers or unable to obtain timely and accurate assistance with pre- and postfiling questions.
 The Committee notes that the IRS has not sought congressional or public comment on its plans or offered any alternatives to meet the needs of rural taxpayers.
-To rectify this situation, the Committee directs the IRS to report to the Committee within 120 days of enactment of this Act the steps being taken to prevent any closures or effective closures of TAC locations, and the status of any proposed alternatives to fully staffed TACs (such as virtual customer service sites).
-The Committee directs the IRS within 120 days of the enactment of this Act to submit to the Committee a strategic plan to improve all taxpayer services for rural, elderly, minority, disabled and low-income populations including an outline of its plans for soliciting and incorporating public input into its "Future State" planning.
+To rectify this situation, the Committee directed the IRS to report to the Committee within 120 days of enactment of the fiscal year 2018 Consolidated Appropriations Act (Public Law 115-141) the steps being taken to prevent any closures or effective closures of TAC locations, and the status of any proposed alternatives to fully staffed TACs (such as virtual customer service sites).
+Additionally, the Committee directed the IRS to study the impact of closing a TAC and the adverse effects it has on taxpayers and their interaction with the IRS.
+The Committee awaits and looks forward to receiving these reports from the IRS within the deadline set forth in Public Law 115-141.